Whimsy Stick

 Trainer-Designed

-The predatory motor pattern is the hardwired neurological sequence every dog inherited from wolves: stalk, chase, capture, win.
-It is the single most important concept in understanding why your dog behaves the way it does, and how to change it.
+The hardwired neurological sequence every dog inherited from wolves: stalk, chase, capture, win.
+The single most important concept in understanding why your dog behaves the way it does.

 7